 There is one display for each CCD head.
 The upper figure on the display shows the current CCD temperature and the lower figure shows the set temperature.
 The temperature controllers will immediately begin cooling the chips to the set temperature by running the peltiers at their maximum power of -55%.
 However, it is possible to damage the peltiers by allowing them to cool by more than 5 degrees per minute, so it is essential to immediately increase the set point to 5 degrees below the current chip temperatures using the up and down arrow buttons to the right of the temperature displays.
 Once attained, drop the set temperatures by approximately 5 degrees per minute until the desired temperature of -40 degrees is reached.
 Once the chip temperatures have stabilised at -40 degrees, check the peltier power levels by pressing the left-hand turquoise buttons on the temperature displays once.
-The power level should be approximately -30%.
+The power level should be approximately -30% to -35%.
 If the value is close to or equal to the maximum value of -55% then the heads may have lost their vacuum and need to be pumped down.
 Alternatively, the water chiller might be running at too high a temperature.
 You can return to the temperature display by pressing the black button in the middle.

 You can then type any of the pipeline reduction commands, e.g. rtplot.
 In order to run the system whilst observing, it is necessary to access the data on the rack PC over the server.
 To do this, open an xterminal on the rack PC and type: